Sally’s big leap of faith

 “That might be something as simple as helping a teenager who uses a wheelchair because of their Cerebral Palsy develop their core strength in our hydrotherapy pool, or equipping a bathroom with a powered hoist to help them transfer into the bath with dignity.”

-Several WESC Foundation staff members and their friends and family are taking part in the sponsored event on 24th October 2020.
+Several WESC Foundation staff members and their friends and family are taking part in the sponsored event throughout August.

 You can sponsor Sally or any of the WESC Foundation skydivers by following the links below to their JustGiving pages:

 Support our skydivers